 Are you a textile manufacture or importer?
 You are co-responsible for managing waste of the products you market.
 This is called producer responsibility.

 An extended producer responsibility (EPR, uitgebreide producentenverantwoordelijkheid UPV) for textiles is introduced.
 This means that manufacturers of clothing are responsible for the collecting, recycling, reusing, and waste phase of the products they bring to market.
 Manufacturers are also responsible for the costs of the logistics of the system.

 - manufacturers and importers of clothing and occupational (work) clothing

 - fashion chains

-The Extended Producer Responsibility EPR (Uitgebreide producentenverantwoordelijkheid, UPV) for textiles is expected to enter into force in 1 January 2023.
+The Extended Producer Responsibility EPR (Uitgebreide producentenverantwoordelijkheid, UPV) for textiles will enter into force on 1 July 2023.